• Home

 How many calories in chickpea soup?

 The exact number of calories and carbohydrates in homemade garbanzo bean soup will depend upon the precise measurements and brands of ingredients used.
-This recipe serves 8 and has approximately 425 calories and 60 grams of carbohydrates per serving (1 serving = 2 cups).
+This chickpea soup recipe serves 8 and has approximately 425 calories and 60 grams of carbohydrates per serving (1 serving = 2 cups).

 What to serve with vegetable soup?